jinman36/reading-notes-personal/Codecademy/python/Python_notes.md

 - a list will be created for data that is similar, and that can be changed (order, etc...)

-## COmbining lists using the Zip function
+## Combining lists using the Zip function

 - Zip() - able to incorporate two lists into the same data string